 If you collect donations that do not arrive before the marathon (eg. aunt in Alberta mails you a cheque) they can still be recorded on your CanadaHelps fundraising page AND the printable tracking form HERE.
 Please bring all donations to Scugog Arts when recieved.

 Is This a Fundraiser?

 Yes, it is!
 The purpose of the Mural Marathon is to raise funds for Scugog Arts’ operating expenses.

 The fundraiser will help us pay the rent and keep the lights on, pay staff, and assist us further in our mission of being our community’s creative hub.

 What About Rain?

 Great question!
-There will be tents above all painting stations.
 If the weather becomes dangerous we will stop until everything clears.
 If that takes too long we will ask painters to reschedule for Sunday, July 18th.